-Cognitive impairment can cause people with Alzheimer’s, dementia, stroke, brain tumors, and other types of damage in the brain to believe that there’s nothing wrong.
+Cognitive impairment can cause people with Alzheimer’s, dementia, stroke, brain tumors, and other types of brain damage to believe that there’s nothing wrong.

 This can be caused by a condition called anosognosia (pronounced ah-no-sog-NOH-zee-uh, hear it here).

-Anosognosia means “to not know a disease” and is not the same as being in denial.
+Anosognosia means “not knowing a disease” and is distinct from denial.

 Anosognosia is a condition that causes someone to be unaware of their mental health condition and how it affects them.